 2. Take a Hike Along Potato Chip Rock

-Note: The path is extremely exposed, so make sure to bring sunscreen and water for your safety!
+Note: The path is extremely exposed, so bring sunscreen and water for your safety!

 3. Bask in the Beauty of Sunset Cliffs

 This area appeals to international visitors and locals alike due to the unique and awe-inspiring panoramic views.
-Ever since its dedication in 1983, Sunset Cliffs has rapidly become one of the most frequently visited and most well-loved of attractions along the San Diego coastline.
+Since its dedication in 1983, Sunset Cliffs has rapidly become one of the most frequently visited and well-loved attractions along the San Diego coastline.

 The photographs you may see of Sunset Cliffs are beautiful in their own right, but the best way to appreciate the beauty of this spot is to visit it for yourself.

-4. Take a Tour of Taylor Guitars Factory
+4. Take a Tour of Taylor Guitar Factory

 5. Pay a Visit to Historic Old Town

-The area is rich in historical significance, so there is a lot to see!
+The area is rich in historical significance, so there is much to see!
 From museums to parks to the Mormon Battalion Historic Site, there is something for every history buff to sink their teeth into.

-Don’t forget to stop and take plenty of pictures of the classic architecture, vivid colors and delightful sights so that you can enjoy your experience at Old Town for years to come!
+Don’t forget to stop and take plenty of pictures of the classic architecture, vivid colors, and delightful sights so you can enjoy your experience at Old Town for years to come!